Joi/joi.github.io/_posts/2020-12-07-prime-rib-with-oxtail-jus.md

 Also, my guess is that with the steam at 100% you probably lose much less moisture and might even skip the "[[evaporation-effect]]" stall.
 I'll have to test this a bit more to be sure.

 Next, I need to see if I can get smoke going.
-Maybe I can slow and low on the grill with smoke for the first hour or something and then swith to the Anova.
+Maybe I can slow and low on the grill with smoke for the first hour or something and then switch to the Anova.